 Source: Bailard, Biehl & Kaiser Inc., as reported in The Wall Street Journal

 Using the figure of 55 derived in step #4, the investment rate factor would be 33, if you want to be conservative in your assumption regarding the rate of return that your family will earn on investments.
 If you would prefer to be more aggressive in your assumption, then a factor of 22 may be used.
-Let’s assume that you want to be conservative, so the factor is 33.
+Assume for this example that you want to be conservative, so the factor is 33.

 6. Multiply the result in step #3 by the factor of 33 derived in step #5.
 The result is $495,000 ($15,000 x 33).

 7. You may want enough insurance to also pay your funeral costs, to pay off debts you still owe at the time of your death (possibly, including the mortgage), and/or to provide for anticipated costs of a college education for each of your children.
-Let’s assume that the additional desired amount determined by this step is $95,000.
+For this example, assume that the additional desired amount determined by this step is $95,000.

 8. Add the amounts from steps #6 and #7.
 The result is $590,000 ($495,000 + $95,000).

 9. Show the current total amount of your family’s savings and investments.
-Let’s assume that the amount is $40,000.
+Assume for this example that the amount is $40,000.

-Consideration should be given to having life insurance on the wife, as well as on the husband, even if the wife does not have a regular income.
-This is especially true if paid daycare would be necessary for young or handicapped children, if the wife died.
+Consideration should be given to having life insurance on your wife, as well as on yourself, even if your wife does not have a regular income-producing job.
+This is especially true if your wife were to die and you need to pay for daycare for your young or handicapped children.

 Whenever there is a significant change in your family’s circumstances, but at least every five years, repeat steps #1 through #11.
-Significant changes in circumstances include the birth of a child, and alterations in your family’s cost of living and/or the amount of its savings and investments.
+Significant changes in circumstances include having a new child, experiencing a significant increase or decrease in your family’s cost of living, and/or undergoing a substantial increase or decrease in the total amount of your family’s savings and investments.